 To: [Name and address]

-This writ commands you to have [name of plaintiff or person restrained] before the Supreme Court [or before Justice ] at [address] on [date] at [time of day] and to then submit to the further order of the court as to the custody of that person (the person restrained).
+This writ commands you to have [name of plaintiff or person restrained] before the Supreme Court at [address] on [date] at [time of day] and to then submit to the further order of the court as to the custody of that person (the person restrained).

 The Rules of the Supreme Court 1971 Order 57 rule 8 requires you, before or at the above time, to file in the Supreme Court a return to this writ, indorsed on or attached to the writ, that states all the causes of the detention of the person restrained.